Quick Start

 directory.
 You can choose the appropriate file to build a compilation image.
 Here's an example using Rocky9 to build a compilation image and start a container for compilation:

-cd curvine-docker/compile
+cd curvine

-docker build -f Dockerfile_rocky9 -t curvine-compile:rocky9 .
+docker build -f curvine-docker/compile/Dockerfile_rocky9 -t curvine-compile:rocky9 .

 docker run -itd --name curvine-compile \